Today is World Heart Day, an opportunity to learn about the importance of maintaining good heart health as part of a healthy lifestyle.

 - Stop smoking: If you’re a smoker, quitting for good is one of the best things you can do to help your heart.
 You may be able to get support from your GP or NHS stop smoking services.

-- Know your medical history and your family history: When you need medical advice, your doctor may need to know if you have a family history of cardiovascular disease, or if you’ve had diabetes or high blood pressure during a pregnancy.
+- Know your medical history and your family history: When you need medical advice, your doctor may need to know if you have a family history of cardiovascular disease, or if you’ve had diabetes or high blood pressure during a pregnancy to assess your risks appropriately.